-The program is open to students with a bachelor's degree in a scientific discipline from an institution of recognized standing.
-Students desiring to enter the program, who do not possess a bachelor's degree in a scientific discipline are required to complete with at least a "B" average, a number of background courses in mathematics, physics and engineering science prior to full admission to the graduate program.
-Students entering the program without a bachelor's degree in Industrial Engineering from an accredited department are required to remove all deficiencies in general professional prerequisites.
-Applicants with their highest degree from non-English speaking countries must complete the Test of English as a Foreign Language (TOEFL) exam and obtain a score of 550 or above.
+The programs areopen to students with a bachelor's (or master's) degree in a scientific discipline from an institution of recognized standing.
+Students desiring to enter a program, who do not possess a bachelor's degree in a scientific discipline are required to complete with at least a "B" average, a number of background courses in mathematics, physics and engineering science prior to full admission to the graduate program.
+Students entering the program without a bachelor's degree in Industrial Engineering from an accredited department are required to remove deficiencies in general professional prerequisites.
+Applicants with their highest degree from non-English speaking countries must complete the Test of English as a Foreign Language (TOEFL) exam and obtain a score according to NC A&T State Graduate School standards.